Pay Climate & Insights

 - Six users + optional additional users

 Pay Climate is an information service providing you with up-to-date analysis of pay awards and other reward measures across the economy.
-This regular bulletin keeps you and your team at the forefront of pay expertise and trends
+Stay ahead of pay, inflation and labour market trends with trusted, independent insight – designed for reward, HR and employee relations professionals

 An annual subscription to Pay Climate is £785, paid annually.
 This includes access for six users, further users are priced at £50 each.
 Save 50% when taken in conjunction with our online salary benchmarking tool Pay Benchmarker.